itssamuelrowe/flap/README.md

 # Flap

-Flap is a simple utility for bootstraping Flask projects.
-Flap is the poor mans equivalent of Create React App for Flask.
+Flap is a simple utility for bootstrapping Flask projects.
+In other words, it is the poor mans equivalent of Create React App for Flask.
 It requires no configuration.
 Further, you are free to customize the script however you see fit.

 ## Quick Overview